IUSmusic/lights/README.md

 ## Features

-The revised **Distant Lights** toolkit goes beyond a simple hum simulator.
-It is designed as both a learning aid and a creative tool for composers and sound designers.
-Highlights include:

 - **Interactive presets** with immediate visual feedback.
 All relevant parameters (modulation waveform, depth, resonance, whine frequency, photoacoustic time constant, carrier for sonification, etc.) are exposed via sliders and